manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 Skipping 0 and 12 we run this loop from 1 through 11 inclusive.
 The idea here is that for all hours that modulo to a certain value, we can complete a day by adding any of the hours that modulo to the reciprococal value.
 So like if we have 5 instances with 1 hour (or 1 hour after modulo 24) and 2 instances with 23 hours (or eqv mod 24), then from these we can make $5 \times 2 = 10$ completed days.
 Also, we only go up to 11 so we don't double count, since a pair of $(t_1, t_2) = (t_2, t_1)$.
 Double count, actually that is why we treat 0 and 12 specially.

 See for 0 and 12, they are their own reciprocals.
 So we have to do some clever maths.
-Thinking back to my school days, and getting out the pencil and paper, the proper way to sum these is n choose 2, $\binom{n}2$
+Thinking back to my school days, and getting out the pencil and paper, the proper way to sum these is n choose 2, ie, $\binom{n}2$, in code:

 ```c
   int count = day_count[0] * (day_count[0] - 1) / 2;
   count += day_count[12] * (day_count[12] - 1) / 2;
 ```

 Boom done.
 Except... is there a better way to do it?
 This way I have two loops, plus some tricky mathy stuff.
-It turns out, there is better algorithm in every conceivable way: more direct and more efficient.
+Well ... yes! there is better algorithm in every conceivable way: more direct and more efficient.

 ```c
 int count_completed_days( int list[], int length ) {